sandipshiwakoti/vscode-react-native-package-checker/README.md

 - Analyze all project dependencies in your browser
 - Opens the React Native Package Checker website with your project's packages
+- Also accessible via the package summary CodeLens

 **Package Checker: Refresh Package Data**